Based on research by Jing Zhou, Yuntao Dong, Hui Liao, Aichia Chuang and Elizabeth M. Campbell

 - Businesses benefit when they encourage clients to give more power to service providers, because performance improves.

 When the hairdresser suggests a little purple highlight on the bangs, and you listen attentively and take her advice, you may actually get a better haircut.
 Though few people view a salon chair as the seat of power, researchers are learning that client decisions can make a big difference in employee performance.
 When customers give workers more power, the workers perform better.
 So do their organizations.

-The growing might of the service economy about 79 percent of the U.S economy now is related to service—as prompted increasing research into how workers can best please customers.
+About 79 percent of the U.S economy is now related to service, prompting increasing research into how workers can best please customers.

 The findings aren’t always intuitive.
 A recent paper coauthored by Jing Zhou, a management professor at Rice Business, suggests that when customers listen to employees, respect them and allow them the freedom to do their jobs, the creativity of those providing the service leaps—and so does the quality of that service.

 Some corporations already are experimenting with management styles that foster employee cleverness, wit and ingenuity.
 Southwest Airlines, for example, claims that employee satisfaction is more important than customer satisfaction.
 And yet it continues to take home customer service awards.
 The airline asks employees to show “proactive customer service,” bestowing awards and posting videos to reward those who do it best.

 Zappos, the online shoe retailer, has experimented with a workplace that has no managers.
 Called holocracy, the system turns workers into mini-entrepreneurs who set their own goals and mark their progress with an app called Glass Frog.
 Importantly, this culture was self-selecting: Zappos offered a buyout to employees who did not want to work under the new system, and about 18 percent decided to take it and quit.
 (Zappos maintained this was because many wanted to try entrepreneurship, and the buyout gave them the opportunity to do so).